-Students must be current with all immunizations required by law, including but not limited to poliomyelitis, measles, diphtheria, rubella, pertussis, tetanus, and mumps, or have an authorized exemption from State immunization requirements.
-Kindergarten students must be immunized against Hepatitis B and chickenpox.
-For the safety of all students, the school principal may remove a student from school or establish a deadline for meeting State requirements if a student does not have the necessary immunizations or authorized exemption.
-In the event of a chicken pox epidemic, the Superintendent may temporarily deny admission to a student otherwise exempted from the chicken pox immunization requirement.
+Section 3313.671 Part (5) A child whose physician certifies in writing that such immunization against any disease is medically contraindicated is not required to be immunized against that disease.
+For the safety of all students, the Superintendent, School principal or other administration may remove a student from school or establish a deadline for meeting State requirements if a student does not have the necessary immunizations or authorized exemption.
+In the event of a chicken pox, the Superintendent may temporarily deny admission to a student otherwise exempted from the chicken pox immunization requirement.
+In the event of a pandemic or increased illness, the school administration may request students who are not immunized to stay home for a period of time for the students medical health and safety.
 Any questions about immunizations or exemptions should be directed to the school nurse.